 Almost everyone agrees that being near the ocean brings on a certain amount of romance.
 Which is why Vancouver Island is bursting with ideas for a romantic getaway.
 There are just so many places to make those magical sunset strolls happen.

-According to Amazon, Victoria is rated the #1 most romantic city in Canada for the fourth year in a row.
-I know for a fact, however, that there are just as many romantic settings outside Greater Victoria.
+According to Amazon, Victoria is rated the #1 most romantic city in Canada for the seventh straight year in a row.
+I know for a fact, however, that there are just as many romantic settings outside Victoria.
 For example, the Pacific Rim, or to be more specific Tofino and Ucluelet, scream romance.

 But I would like to bring your focus to Vancouver Island’s other West Coast.